HPC-AI-Team/pexsi/doc/source/download.rst

 **Older version of PEXSI**:

-**NOTE: Due to insufficient manpower (as there will never be in science), older version of PEXSI is no longer supported**
+**NOTE: Due to insufficient manpower (as there will never be in science!), older version of PEXSI is no longer supported**

 **v0.10.2**: